Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Results

-With these two distinct regimes identified, we now explain how the electronic structure of \LNO{7} evolves as a function of pressure.
-In the high-$U$ regime, the HS AFM-A ground state at all pressures portrays a van Hove singularity pinned at the Fermi level which would make the AFM order unstable (see Appendix \ref{sec:highUsolutions}).
-For this reason, we focus here on the region of the pressure-correlations phase space in which a spin-state transition takes place (for 2 eV $< U < $4 eV), consistent with the $U$= 3.4 eV derived for \LNO{7} from constrained RPA calculations~\cite{christiansson2023correlated}.
-As shown in Fig.~\ref{fig:interplay}, at this value of $U$ the spin-state transition from a HS AFM-A phase to a LS AFM-G phase occurs around 10 GPa, which corresponds to the structural transition from the {\it Amam} to the {\it Fmmm} phase.
-In the LDA+$U$(FLL) scheme, this spin-state transition still occurs but within a narrower range of $U$ values (see Appendix~\ref{sec:dftu}).
+With the two distinct $U$-dependent regimes identified, we now explain how the electronic structure of \LNO{7} evolves as a function of pressure.
+In the high-$U$ regime, the HS AFM ground state at all pressures portrays a van Hove singularity pinned at the Fermi level which would make the AFM order unstable (see Supplementary Note 5B).
+For this reason, we focus here on the region of the pressure-correlations phase space in which a spin-state transition takes place (for 2 eV $< U < $4 eV), that is consistent with the $U$= 3.4 eV derived for \LNO{7} from cRPA~\cite{christiansson2023correlated}.
+As shown in Fig.~\ref{fig:interplay}, at this value of $U$ the spin-state transition from a HS to a LS state Ni occurs at around 10 GPa, which corresponds to the structural transition from the {\it Amam} to the {\it Fmmm} phase.
+In the LDA+$U$(FLL) scheme, this spin-state transition still occurs but within a narrower range of $U$ values (see more details in Supplementary Note 5A).

-The evolution of the band structure across the spin-state transition is shown in Fig.~\ref{fig:u35_bands} where colors denote the weights of the Ni-$d_{z^{2}}$ and Ni-$d_{x^{2}-y^{2}}$ orbitals.
-At 0 GPa in the AFM-A HS ground state, we find that the near Fermi level bands correspond to hybridized Ni-$e_{g}$ ($d_{z^{2}}$ and $d_{x^{2}-y^{2}}$) states with a van Hove singularity at the $X$ point essentially at the Fermi energy (the doubled bands are due to $Amam$ zone folding).
+The evolution of the band structure across the spin-state transition is shown in Fig.~\ref{fig:mag-es}(a) where colors denote the weights of the Ni-$d_{z^{2}}$ and Ni-$d_{x^{2}-y^{2}}$ orbitals.
+At ambient pressure in the HS ground state, we find that the near Fermi level bands correspond to hybridized Ni-$e_{g}$ ($d_{z^{2}}$ and $d_{x^{2}-y^{2}}$) states with a van Hove singularity at the X point essentially at the Fermi energy (the doubled bands are due to $Amam$ zone folding).
 The bonding Ni-$d_{z^{2}}$ states are fully occupied.
-The Ni-$d_{x^{2}-y^{2}}$ majority states are nearly full, with a $\sim 0.75$ filling obtained from an energy integration of the spectrum.
-The Ni magnetic moment is $\sim$ 1.2$\mu_{\mathrm{B}}$, which is slightly reduced due to hybridizations from the HS ionic value.
-The overall weak metallic signature in this AFM-A phase at 0 GPa coincides with the poor conductivity evidenced by the experimental resistivity \cite{sun2023superconductivity} at ambient pressure.
+The Ni-$d_{x^{2}-y^{2}}$ majority states are nearly full, with a $\sim 0.75$ filling obtained from a simple integration of the occupied spectrum.
+The Ni magnetic moment is $\sim$ 1.2$\mu_{\mathrm{B}}$, which is slightly reduced from the HS ionic value due to hybridization effects.
+The overall weak metallic signature in this phase coincides with the poor conductivity evidenced by the experimental resistivity \cite{sun2023superconductivity} at ambient pressure.